Safety Risk Management for Professional Practitioners

 Course format: This course is a balanced mix of group discussions, flipchart work and PowerPoint presentations.
 Managed syndicate exercises give you the opportunity to practise the application and evaluation of new processes and techniques.

-Course level: Practitioner Level Training (P) is suitable for those who have worked in the subject for some time, are familiar with core terminologies and concepts and are looking to develop or update their level of knowledge and practical understanding.
+Course level: Practitioner Level Training (P) is suitable for those who have worked in the subject for some time, are familiar with core terminologies and concepts or are looking to develop their knowledge and practical understanding.

 Assessment process: No formal assessment.
 Formative feedback is provided by the facilitator.

-Course size: 12 persons maximum at our Aviation Safety Academy or on-site at your facility
+Course size: 12 persons maximum for virtual, Aviation Safety Academy or on-site at your facility.

 Frequently asked questions